-VA helps Servicemembers, Veterans, and eligible surviving spouses become homeowners.
+VA helps Veterans, Servicemembers, and eligible surviving spouses become homeowners.
 As part of our mission to serve you, we provide a home loan guaranty benefit and other housing-related programs to help you buy, build, repair, retain, or adapt a home for your own personal occupancy.

 VA Home Loans are provided by private lenders, such as banks and mortgage companies.
 VA guarantees a portion of the loan, enabling the lender to provide you with more favorable terms.

-Purchase Loans help you purchase a home at a competitive interest rate often without requiring a downpayment or private mortgage insurance.
+Purchase Loans Help you purchase a home at a competitive interest rate often without requiring a downpayment or private mortgage insurance.
 Cash Out Refinance loans allow you to take cash out of your home equity to take care of concerns like paying off debt, funding school, or making home improvements.
 Learn More

-Interest Rate Reduction Refinance Loan (IRRRL): also called the Streamline Refinance Loan can help you obtain a lower interest rate by refinancing your existing VA loan.
+Interest Rate Reduction Refinance Loan (IRRRL): Also called the Streamline Refinance Loan can help you obtain a lower interest rate by refinancing your existing VA loan.
 Learn More

-Native American Direct Loan (NADL) Program: helps eligible Native American Veterans finance the purchase, construction, or improvement of homes on Federal Trust Land, or reduce the interest rate on a VA loan.
+Native American Direct Loan (NADL) Program: Helps eligible Native American Veterans finance the purchase, construction, or improvement of homes on Federal Trust Land, or reduce the interest rate on a VA loan.
 Learn More

-Adapted Housing Grants: help Veterans with a permanent and total service-connected disability purchase or build an adapted home or to modify an existing home to account for their disability.
+Adapted Housing Grants: Help Veterans with a permanent and total service-connected disability purchase or build an adapted home or to modify an existing home to account for their disability.
 Learn More

 Adapted Housing Grants: VA helps Veterans with certain total and permanent disabilities related to your military service obtain suitable housing with either a Specially Adapted Housing (SAH) or Special Housing Adaptation (SHA) grant.
 Learn More